 You need to do the complete opposite.

-Instead of giving low protein food for cats with kidney disease, you have to feed your cat a high protein diet, similar to the one their wild cousins consume.
+Instead of giving low protein food for cats with kidney disease, you need to feed your cat a high protein diet, similar to the one their wild cousins consume: a high ANIMAL protein diet.

 It sounds topsy turvey when you focus on the poor advice from vets.
 But when you focus on the natural diet of cats in the wild, it starts to make sense.